 - Click on “Restore” and iTunes will detect the iPhone in Recovery Mode.

 - Click on the “Restore and Update” option.

 You don’t have to intervene any further and treat yourself to a cup of coffee. iTunes will download the IMG file from the servers and wipe the internal storage in the meantime.
 You should sit back and relax until the iOS software is restored successfully.

 Locate the Apple service center in the region and talk to them about the iPhone touch screen not working in the latest iOS 15.
 Get the display replaced from the service center under Apple Care+ service.
-I would suggest you to reach out a trusted third-party store for cheaper replacement solutions.
-Let us know which solution helped you to resolve the iPhone touch screen issues in the comment section below.
+I would suggest you reach out to a trusted third-party store for cheaper replacement solutions.
+Let us know which solution helped you to resolve the iPhone touchscreen issues in the comment section below.